External Rewards Promote Initial, Not Longer Term Drug Recovery

 Researchers at the University of Connecticut Health Center found that, for regular (dependent) users of marijuana, long-term abstinence was more likely to occur for patients who actively used recovery coping skills.
 Abstaining patients developed more confidence in the effectiveness of the coping skills and their ability to use these skills.
 Rewarding abstinence by paying the patients (an approach called “contingency management”) was successful in the early days and weeks of drug recovery.
 However, unless the patients also developed new insights and actively changed recovery-related behaviors (including actively taking steps to prevent relapse), the initial benefits of rewards wore off over time.

 This study focused on outpatient addiction treatment.
-For patients admitted to a drug rehab the value of external rewards may be much smaller.
+For patients admitted to a drug rehab the value of external rewards in drug recovery may be much smaller.
 For outpatients, the rewards may support initial abstinence, allowing the patient to focus on learning recovery skills.
-If admitted to a drug rehab, however, abstinence is assured simply by being in the facility and removed from the patient’s drug using environment.
-However, upon discharge from drug rehab external rewards might again be useful briefly, as the patient re-adjusts to life outside the facility.
+If admitted to drug rehab, however, abstinence is assured simply by being in the facility and removed from the patient’s drug-using environment.
+However, upon discharge from drug rehab, external rewards might again be useful briefly, as the patient re-adjusts to life outside the facility.
 Although this study examined recovery from marijuana use, the results also seem applicable to recovery from other substances.

-External rewards work well during the initial months of addiction treatment and recovery.
+External rewards in drug recovery work well during the initial months of addiction treatment and recovery.
 Long-term recovery will not likely be achieved, however, unless the initial period of abstinence is used to build a repertoire of recovery skills.

 Litt M.D., Kadden R.M., Kabela-Cormier E., Petry N.M.
 Coping skills training and contingency management treatments for marijuana dependence: exploring mechanisms of behavior change.
 Addiction 2008, 103(4), 638-648.